 - Written communications can enable you to get to know your instructor and classmates on a deep, rather than just a superficial, level.
 Communicating through the written word enables you to think through your ideas thoroughly before presenting them.
 And, you can take the time to make sure your words express exactly what you want to say.

-Many PCC Online courses utilize a discussion board.
-The discussion board allows students and instructors to “post” and reply to text-based messages.
+Many online classes utilize a discussion board.
+The discussion board allows students and instructors to post and reply to text based messages.
 You can post and read messages when it is convenient for you rather than at a scheduled time.

-- The discussion board groups together messages that relate to the same topic in a “threaded discussion”.
-For example, if an instructor posts a question, then each student’s individual reply is grouped with the original note.
+- The discussion board groups together messages that relate to the same topic in a “threaded discussion.”
+For example, if an instructor posts a question, then each student’s individual reply is grouped with the original heading.

 - Each person’s response is displayed for everyone else to see.
 Perhaps you are interested in something written by one of your classmates; you can post a message in response to your classmate.
 Don’t be surprised if you discover responses to what you’ve written from several of your classmates!